What is a personal loan?

 Bottom line

 Personal loans are an important financial tool that can help you save money on high-interest debt, make large purchases or finance other needs, such as remodeling your home.
+While taking out a personal loan to consolidate high-interest debt may make sense, nonurgent expenses like a vacation may not always be good reasons for getting a loan.

-Before getting a loan, be sure to check your credit report so you understand whether you're likely to be approved at a good interest rate with minimal fees.
+Before getting a loan, be sure to check your credit report so you understand whether you're likely to be approved for a good interest rate.
+Consider your unique personal financial circumstances and be sure to compare offers from different lenders.